 Native pooling

-The only cost basis method — as HMRC requires
+The matching method HMRC requires

 Box 51